 Royce Mann, an 8th grader in Atlanta, Georgia, won a school slam poetry competition with his poem, “White Boy Privilege.”
 At a young age it seems that Mann has a better grip on the race and gender issues out there than so many adults.

 While many white Americans are shrugging their shoulders and turning a blind eye, Mann lays everything out on the table.
 Yes, he is privileged just by being born a white male, no he isn’t ready to give that up, but he doesn’t understand why his privilege can’t be shared by all races and genders.

-Once you watch the video above, it will be easy to understand why Royce Mann took home first place!
+Once you watch the video below, it will be easy to understand why Royce Mann took home first place!